WayGold/GameAI/README.md

 Uncomment code block at `ofApp.cpp` line 172 to enable target evading from last arriver created

 ### Params
-To modify into params to algorithms, go to `ofApp.h`
+To modify input params to algorithms, go to `ofApp.h`